aprs438/aprs438.protocol/docs/source/i-gate.md

 ## I-Gate Functionality
 I-gates will, <u>in the listed order of priority</u>, and with respect for the received _Path Code:_

+1. **Reject** any received frame which payload length does not correspond to the declared _Data Type_.
-1. Keep a list of all stations heard on the uplink channel over the last hour.
+2. Keep a **list of all stations heard** on the uplink channel over the last hour.
 This implies that all clients need to send a geolocation frame or at least a status report when switched on and when not having transmitted over the course of an hour.
-2. Transmit on the downlink channel all frames heard on the uplink channel, other than addressed text messages.
+3. Transmit on the downlink channel all frames heard on the uplink channel, **other than addressed text messages.**
-3. Transmit text messages addressed to clients it heard recently.
-These addressed text messages may originate from the uplink, from an attached packet APRS digipeater or from Internet APRS‑IS.
+4. Transmit **text messages addressed to clients the i‑gate heard recently.** These addressed text messages may originate from the uplink, from an attached packet APRS digipeater or from Internet APRS‑IS.
-4. Transmit situational awareness frames from an attached packet APRS digipeater or APRS‑IS, when these apply to the geographical coverage area of the i‑gate.
+5. Transmit **situational awareness frames** from an attached packet APRS digipeater or APRS‑IS, when these are applicable to the geographical coverage area of the i‑gate.

-When the downlink channel gets saturated, above listed order of priority applies.
+When the downlink channel gets saturated, above listed order of priority applies in terms of dropping frames or keeping a frame wait list stack.

 (no-digipeating)=